pivotal-cf/bosh-concourse-deployments/vpn/README.md

 ## Connecting to Concourse through the VPN

-1. Navigate to https://vpn-bosh-cpi.ci.cf-app.com/ and follow the instructions on the page in order to authenticate to ssoca.
+1. Navigate to https://vpn-bosh-cpi.ci.cf-app.com and follow the instructions on the page in order to authenticate to ssoca.

-2. To initiate a connection to OpenVPN using the ssoca token do:=
+2. Initiate a connection using the ssoca client to the VPN:
 ```bash
 ssoca openvpn connect --sudo
 ```

-3. Once connected to the VPN all traffic to bosh-cpi.ci.cf-app.com will be routed to the secure VPN gateway.
+3. Once connected to the VPN all traffic to https://bosh-cpi.ci.cf-app.com will be routed through the secure VPN.